eyy4/Spr-2021-DiDi-RL/README.md

 Final Report explaining the project can be read here

-The main simulator to run a single iteration is here
+The main simulator to run a single iteration is <a href="https://github.com/eyy4/Spr-2021-DiDi-RL/blob/master/notebooks/Simulation%20-%20V2.ipynb " > here </a>

-All files used for generating data, models, util functions are under tye directory notebooks
+All files used for generating data, models, util functions are under the directory <a href="https://github.com/eyy4/Spr-2021-DiDi-RL/tree/master/notebooks"> notebooks</a>

 For an overview of previous capstone project, visit <a href = "https://github.com/skyetim/didi-vehicle-repositioning-strategy"> here </a>